Choose Between Traditional Web Apps and Single Page Apps (SPAs)

 Your application must expose a rich user interface with many features

-Note that frequently SPAs need to implement features that are built-in to traditional web apps, such as displaying a meaningful URL in the address bar reflecting the current operation (and allowing users to bookmark or deep link to this URL to return to it).
+Frequently, SPAs need to implement features that are built in to traditional web apps, such as displaying a meaningful URL in the address bar reflecting the current operation (and allowing users to bookmark or deep link to this URL to return to it).
 SPAs also should allow users to use the browser's back and forward buttons with results that won't surprise them.

 References – SPA Frameworks

 Your application must already expose an API for other (internal or public) clients